דע ותמונות רבות על טנק המרכבה

 smoldering

 wrecks.
-Tal's took his 4 shots and hit his four targets.
+Tal's four shots hit his four targets.
 Sgt Cohen fired his four rounds

 now gone.
 There was silence for the longest time.
 It gets worse.
 Tal then with